 - vehicle (that has a loan, or is older)

 - typical tools

 A Chapter 13 bankruptcy protects nearly all of your assets.
-The exceptions are items that are considered “luxury” items such as: boats, atv’s, campers, elaborate jewelry, etc. If you are making payments on any of these types of items then you would be required to surrender the property.
-If you own the property then you may be allowed to keep it in a bankruptcy but it will affect the amount you pay into your bankruptcy.
+The exceptions are items that are considered “luxury” items such as: boats, ATVs, campers, elaborate jewelry, etc. If you are making payments on any of these types of items then you might have to surrender the property.
+If you own the property outright, then you may be allowed to keep it in a bankruptcy but it might affect the amount you pay in a Chapter 13 bankruptcy.

 A Chapter 7 bankruptcy only allows you to have a certain amount of equity in major assets such as house, a vehicle, boat etc. If you have little to no equity in these assets, you have the option of continuing to make the loan payments after your Chapter 7 bankruptcy is filed.
 If you exceed the allowed equity amount for these items, you would be required to turn over the property to the Chapter 7 Trustee.
 For example, each debtor is allowed to have $3,000 equity in a vehicle.
-This means that if you own your vehicle and it’s worth more than $3,000 then it is likely the Chapter 7 Trustee would require the vehicle to be turned over to the trustee.
-If you have a loan on the vehicle but still have $3,000 equity then it would be the same situation.
-For example, if you owe $12,000 on your vehicle loan but it is worth $18,000.
-Then there would be more than $3,000 equity.
-Keep in mind that if you are married and have two vehicles, you are each allowed $3,000 equity for a vehicle.
+This means that if you own your vehicle and it’s worth more than $3,000 then the Chapter 7 Trustee may require the vehicle to be turned over to the trustee.
+If you have a loan on the vehicle, then it’s unlikely that you have enough equity for it to be a problem.
+Keep in mind that if you are married and have two vehicles, you and your spouse are each allowed $3,000 equity for a vehicle.